Dublin

 The SEM has to transmit the fingerprints of applicants to the Central Unit of the Eurodac System.[26]
 The Federal Council has the possibility to provide exceptions for children under the age of 14.[27]
 In practice, all applicants over 14 years of age are systematically fingerprinted and checked in Eurodac after the registration of their application in Switzerland.
 This applies to all asylum procedures carried out in Switzerland, regardless of where an application is filed.
 The Dublin procedure is systematically applied in all cases where the data check or other indications suggest that another Dublin Member State is responsible for examining an asylum application.[28]

-The Federal Administrative Court ruled that if a person fails to cooperate with fingerprinting, this can be considered as a severe violation of the duty to cooperate according to the Asylum Act.
-This is also the case if the asylum seeker wilfully destroys the skin of his or her fingertips.
-However, the SEM must clarify with an expert whether or not the modification of the fingertips was wilful or due to external influences.[21]
+The FAC ruled that if a person fails to cooperate with fingerprinting, this can be considered as a severe violation of the duty to cooperate according to the Asylum Act.
+This is also the case if the asylum applicant wilfully destroys the skin of their fingertips.
+However, the SEM must clarify with an expert whether or not the modification of the fingertips was wilful or due to external influences.[29]
 Article 8(3-bis) of the Asylum Act states that persons who fail to cooperate without valid reason lose their right to have the proceedings continued.
-Their applications are cancelled without a formal decision being taken and no new application may be filed within three years; the foregoing is subject to compliance with the Refugee Convention of 28 July 1951.
-So far, no such cases are known to the Swiss Refugee Council.
+Their applications are cancelled without a formal decision being taken and no new application may be filed within three years; the foregoing is subject to compliance with the UN-Refugee Convention.

-According to Article 37 AsylA, the notification of a Dublin decision should occur within three working days after the requested has agreed to take charge or take back the applicant.
-In 2021, this deadline was not respected, notifications took place on average 23 days after the answer of the requested state.[30]
+According to Article 37 AsylA, the notification of a Dublin decision should occur within three working days after the requested state has agreed to take charge or take back the applicant.
+In 2024 this deadline was not respected, notifications took place on average 18 days after the answer of the requested state.[36]

 Individualised guarantees

-On 11 February 2020, the Federal Administrative Court has made a reference judgement on the question of systemic deficiencies in Bulgaria.[54]
+Bulgaria: On 11 February 2020, the FAC issued a reference judgement on the question of systemic deficiencies in Bulgaria.[39]
 Although the Court itself explained in a very detailed manner the problems in the Bulgarian asylum system, it concluded that there are no systemic flaws in the asylum procedure and reception conditions in Bulgaria which would justify a complete suspension of transfers to that country.
-A case-by-case examination will be required to determine whether or not the transfer to that country of a particular asylum seeker should be suspended.
-The court also mentioned the possibility to request individual guarantees from the Bulgarian authorities.
+A case-by-case examination will be required to determine whether or not the transfer to that country of a particular asylum applicant should be suspended.
+The Court also mentioned the possibility to request individual guarantees from the Bulgarian authorities.
+In April 2020, the Court ruled, in a case concerning a family, that the SEM had not sufficiently examined the reception conditions in Bulgaria and would need to require individual guarantees of adequate accommodation for the family.[40]

-According to the SEM, in 2021 it took on average 23 days to issue a Dublin decision after the receipt of a positive answer from the requested Member State.[55]
-According to the same source, on average 326 days passed between the Dublin transfer decision and the actual transfer.
-One reason for this long delay could be the prolongation of the transfer deadline in case of a suspension of the execution because of an appeal.
-The transfer could then be further delayed if the Federal Administrative Court sent the case back to the SEM for additional clarifications and a new decision, which in turn can be appealed again.
+According to the SEM, in 2024 it took on average 11 days to issue a Dublin decision after the receipt of a positive answer from the requested Member State.[45]
+Furthermore, on average 219 days passed between the Dublin transfer decision and the actual transfer.
+One reason for this long delay could be the prolongation of the transfer deadline in case of a suspension of the execution because of an appeal, suspension which must be requested.
+The transfer could then be further delayed if the FAC sent the case back to the SEM for additional clarifications and a new decision, which in turn can be appealed again.
+In 2025, of a total of 10,396 Dublin-out procedures, in 7,026 cases the requested member state answered positively, of those, 2,2112 transfers took place.[46]

 According to the Foreign Nationals and Integration Act, an applicant may already be detained during the preparation of the decision on residence status under certain circumstances.
 Applicants within a Dublin procedure may be detained if there are specific indications that the person intends to evade removal.
-The Federal Administrative Court as well as the Federal Supreme Court have defined some important basic rules for detention in Dublin cases (see section on Grounds for Detention).
+The FAC as well as the Federal Supreme Court have defined some important basic rules for detention in Dublin cases (see section on Grounds for Detention: Dublin Procedure).
 The use of detention differs between cantons.
-In 2021, a total of 911 persons were placed in detention for the purpose of the Dublin III Regulation.
-692 Dublin transfers took place from detention.[56]
+In 2025 detention under the Dublin procedure (Article 76a FNIA) was ordered 894 times.
+658 Dublin transfers took place from detention.[47]

 Personal interview